 So the blood pours directly from the wounds of eternity directly into the hands of white mankind in our nation.
 We are responsible for what happens here in this country to all our brothers and sisters, of all colors, of all persuasions, of all genders, and of all identities.
 We are all our brother’s keeper, we are all responsible for each other in all of humanity and it begins with “I Am“.

-So I bring to you the final result, “I Am My Brother’s Keeper“; the painting that came to me in thought, incrementally and without much planning.
+So I bring to you the final result, “I Am My Brother’s Keeper“; the painting that came to me in thought, inspired really, incrementally, and without much planning.
 I hope you take time to reflect on the images and on the names within the bark and why the blood flows into the hands of those we either choose to ignore, out of ignorance, blind bigotry, or misguided perceptions.
+Why are we not doing anything to stop this senseless slaughter of innocent human beings?
 We are all responsible for each other as one, in this human race on this one planet.

-Posters and Prints of my painting will be available soon.
-I hope that you will order one not only for yourself but possibly for your Church or Social Office as well.
+Posters and Prints of my painting are available now.
+I hope that you will order one not only for yourself but also for your Church or Social Office as well.
 Help bring awareness that We Are All Our Brother’s Keeper.
+Order Now for prints, posters, and more.